 Off the Beaten Path

-This New England driving itinerary takes you to quieter destinations in New Hampshire and Vermont.
+This New England driving itinerary takes you to quieter destinations in New Hampshire.
 Visit classic small towns and drive along peaceful back roads for much of your way.
 To get the best out of this route that goes off the beaten path, stay two or three nights in each of the stopovers and follow our Top Tips.

 Trip ideas and itineraries are meant as suggestions only.
 They are intended as ideas and to highlight all there is to see and do in New England.

 - Start and finish in Boston, Massachusetts.
 Spend a couple of days here to see the sights.
 The “T,” the public transport system, is efficient and inexpensive — and Boston is the most walkable major U.S. city, so you don’t need to rent a car until you are setting off.

 Drive north to Exeter, New Hampshire (60 miles/100 km).

 Exeter, New Hampshire

 A small town with a big history: that is Exeter.
 Founded in 1638, it was the capital of New Hampshire from 1775 to 1789.
 Learn about the Gilman family, who featured in early U.S. history, at the American Independence Museum.
 The collection includes an original Purple Heart, awarded by George Washington for bravery, as well as two drafts of the U.S. Constitution.
 The Gilman Garrison House chronicles three centuries of a local family.